emiyl/switch.cfw.guide/guide/homebrew-launcher.md

 ---
 title: Homebrew Launcher
 layout: single
-sidebar:
-  nav: "side"
 ---

 The DNS settings must be set on every network you connect to.
 {: .notice--info}

+After 27th April 2018, the `173.255.238.217` and `45.79.103.52` update blocking DNS servers will not work.
+Please remove these and replace these with the new ones detailed in the guide to continue blocking updates.
+{: .notice--danger}

+This guide will allow you to install the Homebrew Launcher on version 3.0.0, using the ReSwitched DNS.
+This will have to be reinstalled upon each reboot, but will remain active until then.

-The Homebrew Launcher allows you to run unsigned, user-made software on your Nintendo Switch.
-It currently only runs on version 3.0.0.
+The Homebrew Launcher allows you to run unsigned, user-made software on your Nintendo Switch on versions 3.0.0 and below.
+If you would like to run homebrew on versions 2.0.0 to 2.3.0, follow [this guide](/guide/homebrew-launcher-(pegaswitch)).

 Make sure to only download homebrew from trusted sources.
 Running untrusted homebrew could potentially damage your Switch and void your warranty.

-If you'd like to read more on the Homebrew Launcher, go to the offical website [ here](https://switchbrew.github.io/nx-hbl/){:target="_blank"}.
+If you'd like to read more on the Homebrew Launcher, go to the offical website [here](https://switchbrew.github.io/nx-hbl/){:target="_blank"}.

 Update blocking will not be necessary after this step, as the Homebrew Launcher DNS automatically blocks updates for you.